 - Get a massage.

 - Get crafty.
-Use your hands to do some painting, coloring, or knitting.
+Use your hands to do some painting, coloring, or crocheting.

 - Take time to sit down and sip a cup of tea.